-A term No-code is used more and more often and you can regularly find back in the media.
+The term No-code is used more and more often and you can regularly find it back in the media.
 Not for nothing: it is a time and cost-saving way of programming.
 This makes the making of an app or website accessible to many more people.
-Yet there is quite a bit to argue about this hype.
+Yet there is quite a bit to argue about this hype — is it really the best idea for an initial product launch?
 There is even a good chance that your ambitions do not fit this method.
 These are the four disadvantages of no-code that you need to be aware of before you decide how you develop software or applications.

 What is no code?